Lul-Abdifan/Weather-App/README.md

 # 📖 Weather App <a name="about-project"></a>

 > A weather application that is created using an API to retrieve weather information.
-The application use HTML, CSS, JavaScript, to display the weather data in a user-friendly interface.
+The application use HTML,boottrap, SCSS, JavaScript, to display the weather data in a user-friendly interface for default country and also It displays data for the input of user.

 ## 🛠 Built With <a name="built-with"></a>
+-  HTML
+-  SCSS
+-  Bootstrap
+-  JavaScript

 ### Tech Stack <a name="tech-stack"></a>

-> This project is built with HTML ,SCSSand dynamic javascript for the most part.

 <details>
   <summary>Client</summary>